bsnsetiyowae/demo/content/en/api/payout.md

 ## Process a payout

 This API is used for payout request submission.
-It requires some parameters to submit payouts.
-Check the transaction status.
-It requires an encrypted request with a `secret key` and `merchant key`.
+It requires some parameters that are encrypted  with a `secret key` and `merchant key` to submit payouts.

 ### Request Body